LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 Now let's do the following steps.
 Because most of these steps should be familiar to you, there will be few screenshots presented.
 If you like, you can redo the previous lab or move all of the files you created to the ``projects`` folder.
-We'll start by creating a minimal project using MonoDevelop and go throught the same steps that we did in the immediately preceding section.
+We'll start by creating a minimal project using MonoDevelop and go through the same steps that we did in the immediately preceding section.

 #.
 Launch MonoDevelop.